-9. Create a link from the v5 NetFlow application to NAT.
+- 9. Create a link from the v5 NetFlow application to NAT.
 The link must be configured with the destination IP address of the NetFlow collector and the GigaVUE V Series node interface.
-For steps to configure the link, refer to Linking a NetFlow Application to NAT on page 107.
+For steps to configure the link, refer to Link NetFlow Application to NAT. - 10.
+Click on the link created from the v5 NetFlow application to NAT.
+The information about the NetFlow collector destination IP and port is displayed.